paulosruiz/diff/README.md

 ######Access the Rest API via to look for the methods and how to use it.

 #### API
-1. Set Data
-	1. Right Position
+1. Set Data at Right Position
 >**POST**:  http://localhost:8080/v1/diff/{ID}/right
-	1. Left Position
+2. Set Data at Left Position
 >**POST**:  http://localhost:8080/v1/diff/{ID}/left

-2. Compare
+3. Compare Data
 >**GET**:   http://localhost:8080/v1/diff/{ID}

-3. Retrieve All
+4. Retrieve All
 >**GET**:   http://localhost:8080/v1/diff/retrieveAll

 #### API Documentation
 REST API [Documentation] (http://localhost:8080/swagger-ui.html)
 ###### To access the documentation the application should be running.

+#### Used Technologies
+1. Java 8
+2. Spring Boot
+3. H2 Database
+4. Swagger

 #### Build the Application
 Perform the command `gradlew build` to start the build process